Expand your career potential with Fanshawe's MRI program - 2021/2022

 Applicants whose first language is not English will be required to demonstrate proficiency in English by one of the following methods:

-- Test of English as a Foreign Language (TOEFL) test with a minimum score of 577 for the paper-based test (PBT), or 91 for the Internet-based test (iBT), with test results within the last two years
+- Test of English as a Foreign Language (TOEFL) test with a minimum score of 92 for the Internet-based test (iBT) (22 writing, 26 speaking, 20 reading and 20 listening) with test results within the last two years

 - Canadian Academic English Language (CAEL) test with a score of 70 in writing, reading and speaking and a score of 80 in listening, with test results within the last two years

-- A Cambridge English Test (FCE/CAE/CPE) with an overall score on the Cambridge English Scale of 176 with no language skill less than 169 and a score of 176 in listening, with test results within the last two years
+- A Cambridge English Test (FCE/CAE/CPE) with an overall score on the Cambridge English Scale of 185 with no score less than 176 in reading and listening and 185 in writing and speaking, with test results within the last two years

 Applicant Selection CriteriaWhere the number of eligible applicants exceeds the available spaces in the program, the Applicant Selection Criteria will be: